Learn how to survive a plane crash by preparing before boarding, staying alert, and following these safety and preparedness tips!

 Nonetheless, it’s not something I want to find out for myself.
 But the question I pose today is, are you prepared if something does go wrong?

 What Should You Do to Survive a Plane Crash?

-As we do the flight attendant goes over the safety rules with us.
-They talk about the air masks, make sure those near the doors are physically ready to help, talk about the seat belt and how our seat cushion can also be used as a flotation device.
+As we do, the flight attendant goes over the safety rules with us.
+They talk about the air masks, making sure those near the doors are physically ready to help, the seat belt, and how our seat cushion can also be used as a flotation device.